Himax Technologies (NASDAQ:HIMX) Releases Q2 2022 Earnings Guidance

-Himax Technologies (NASDAQ:HIMX – Get Rating) last issued its earnings results on Thursday, May 12th.
-The semiconductor company reported $0.70 earnings per share (EPS) for the quarter, hitting the consensus estimate of $0.70.
-Himax Technologies had a net margin of 29.43% and a return on equity of 62.49%.
-The firm had revenue of $412.81 million for the quarter.
+Himax Technologies (NASDAQ:HIMX – Get Rating) last posted its earnings results on Thursday, May 12th.
+The semiconductor company reported $0.70 earnings per share (EPS) for the quarter, meeting the consensus estimate of $0.70.
+Himax Technologies had a return on equity of 62.49% and a net margin of 29.43%.
+The company had revenue of $412.81 million for the quarter.

-Several research analysts have recently issued reports on HIMX shares.
-Nomura Instinet restated a neutral rating and issued a $11.00 target price on shares of Himax Technologies in a report on Thursday, April 7th.
-StockNews.com began coverage on shares of Himax Technologies in a report on Thursday, March 31st.
-They issued a hold rating on the stock.
-Nomura cut shares of Himax Technologies from a buy rating to a neutral rating and set a $11.00 price target on the stock. in a report on Thursday, April 7th.
-Finally, Credit Suisse Group cut their price target on shares of Himax Technologies from $18.00 to $13.80 in a report on Monday, May 16th.
+A number of equities research analysts recently commented on HIMX shares.
+StockNews.com started coverage on Himax Technologies in a report on Thursday, March 31st.
+They set a hold rating for the company.
+Nomura Instinet restated a neutral rating and set a $11.00 price target on shares of Himax Technologies in a research report on Thursday, April 7th.
+Nomura cut Himax Technologies from a buy rating to a neutral rating and set a $11.00 price objective for the company. in a research report on Thursday, April 7th.
+Finally, Credit Suisse Group decreased their price objective on shares of Himax Technologies from $18.00 to $13.80 in a report on Monday, May 16th.

-A number of institutional investors have recently made changes to their positions in the business.
-Advisory Services Network LLC purchased a new position in Himax Technologies during the first quarter valued at $216,000.
-Neuberger Berman Group LLC purchased a new position in Himax Technologies during the first quarter valued at $880,000.
-Virtu Financial LLC purchased a new position in Himax Technologies during the first quarter valued at $428,000.
-Royal Bank of Canada lifted its position in Himax Technologies by 30.1% during the first quarter.
-Royal Bank of Canada now owns 116,671 shares of the semiconductor company’s stock valued at $1,267,000 after buying an additional 27,000 shares during the period.
-Finally, Dynamic Technology Lab Private Ltd purchased a new position in Himax Technologies during the first quarter valued at $288,000.
-26.96% of the stock is owned by institutional investors and hedge funds.
+Institutional investors and hedge funds have recently bought and sold shares of the stock.
+Citigroup Inc. lifted its position in Himax Technologies by 3.4% during the first quarter.
+Citigroup Inc. now owns 181,203 shares of the semiconductor company’s stock worth $1,968,000 after buying an additional 5,910 shares in the last quarter.
+First Trust Advisors LP increased its stake in shares of Himax Technologies by 31.3% in the 1st quarter.
+First Trust Advisors LP now owns 131,186 shares of the semiconductor company’s stock worth $1,425,000 after acquiring an additional 31,292 shares during the last quarter.
+Royal Bank of Canada increased its stake in shares of Himax Technologies by 30.1% in the 1st quarter.
+Royal Bank of Canada now owns 116,671 shares of the semiconductor company’s stock worth $1,267,000 after acquiring an additional 27,000 shares during the last quarter.
+Neuberger Berman Group LLC purchased a new position in shares of Himax Technologies during the 1st quarter worth $880,000.
+Finally, Cibc World Market Inc. boosted its position in shares of Himax Technologies by 37.5% during the 1st quarter.
+Cibc World Market Inc. now owns 48,288 shares of the semiconductor company’s stock valued at $524,000 after acquiring an additional 13,169 shares during the last quarter.
+Hedge funds and other institutional investors own 26.96% of the company’s stock.

 About Himax Technologies (Get Rating)